 When you start something new, especially something that’s important to you, you want to make sure you start in the best way possible.
 When it comes to getting into copywriting, there are a few things you might have in your background to make for an especially auspicious entry into the industry.
 Let’s talk about what those are, shall we?

 Today’s question comes from Adele H. who asks, “I’m interested in copywriting, but I’m not sure my job history and education are exactly perfect for it.
 What kind of background do I need to get into copywriting?”

 I’m going to approach this question two ways.
-First, let’s go over the education/experience/backgrounds that are common in copywriters and copywriting—but not completely necessary:
+First, let’s go over the education/experience/backgrounds that are common in copywriters and copywriting—but NOT mandatory:

 - Liberal arts degree, especially in English, journalism or creative writing